Cyber security for business

 Cyber risk can affect any organisation that relies on digital networks, technology or information.
 See what is IT risk.

 Cyber risk assessment involves the identification, analysis and evaluation of cyber risks.
 As part of the assessment, you should look at your entire IT infrastructure and try to identify possible threats arising from:

 - people, processes and technologies

 - vulnerabilities within your systems

-Remember to consider also threats posed by all the different types of cyber security attacks.
+You should also look at threats posed by the different types of cyber security attacks.

 When assessing cyber risks, it is often useful to focus on the most serious threats based on the likelihood and the cost/impact of them occurring.
-See more on this IT risk assessment methodology.
+This is a common IT risk assessment methodology.

-You can also use the NCSC's online tool 'Exercise in a Box' to help you find out how resilient you are to cyber attacks and to practise your response in a safe environment.
+The National Cyber Security Centre offers a free online tool called 'Exercise in a Box' which can help you understand how resilient you are to cyber attacks and practise your response in a safe environment.

 Cyber risk management

 Cyber risk management consists of several key processes, including: